urbanjost/M_time/README.md

 manipulating dates in simple numeric expressions.
 They are numbers with units of days and seconds respectively from a fixed date that you can easily convert to and from.
-So you can convert any date to a Julian Date, subtract one and you have the date for yesterday, for example.
+So you can convert any date to a Julian Date, subtract one and you have the date for the day before, for example.

 The `M_time Fortran` module complements the `DATE_AND_TIME(3f)` procedure ( it is the standard Fortran intrinsic subroutine that returns the